Banner Image

 Collecting all publicly available documentation

 With the Faraday website down and some things still working from archive.org We have a few documents to reference from.
-Note that archive.org seems to have struggled indexing faraday's site, a lot of things are broken, and there's a lot of digging as a result, so I'm going to dump everything here in an organized fashion.
+Note that archive.org seems to have struggled indexing Faraday's site, a lot of things are broken, and there's a lot of digging as a result, so I'm going to dump everything here in an organized fashion.
+Documentation videos from their YouTube page were moved to unlisted, making finding these instructional clips somewhat difficult to track down.

 [Link] This guide is a basic 2 page how to use the bike, not super useful but it does get us this nice graphic: